comacros/Origin-Gallery/README.md

 # Origin Gallery

-I created graphs using Origin and had them all here, hoping it may help one to understand how powerful the Origin can be.
+I created graphs using Origin and had them all here, hoping it may inspire one to create beautiful graphs.

 I'm open to any suggestions.